Right Arrow

 8-10 minutes

-This article outlines how to build that network, leveraging existing infrastructure to standardize security, reduce shrink, and deliver clear operational value.
+This article outlines how to build that network, leveraging existing infrastructure to create a digital force multiplier for your team.

 Key terms to know

-• Organized retail crime (ORC): coordinated theft from multiple retailers for resale, typically involving specialized "boosters" and "fencers" operating across jurisdictions.
+• Organized retail crime (ORC): Coordinated theft from multiple retailers for resale, typically involving specialized "boosters" and "fencers" operating across jurisdictions.

-• Edge-cloud architecture: a hybrid system where video processing occurs locally (at the "edge") for speed, while data and insights are managed centrally in the cloud for accessibility.
+• Edge-cloud architecture: A hybrid system where video processing occurs locally (at the "edge") for speed, while data and insights are managed centrally in the cloud for accessibility.

 Addressing the core frustrations of loss prevention leaders

-Pain Point
+Pain point

-Video AI Solution
+Video AI solution

-Reactive Systems
+Reactive systems

 Traditional cameras only record crimes, meaning the merchandise is already gone by the time footage is reviewed.

-False Alarms
+False alarms

 High false positive rates cause alert fatigue, leading staff and police to ignore notifications.